EquinoxMyth/Our-Team/README.txt

 The Members Of EquinoxMyth

 --Dev Team
-Myth1 = EquinoxMyth -- also goes by Sky
+Myth1 = Sky -- also goes by Myth
 Myth2 = CyLiner203
 Myth3 = CorruptedErrorBeta1
 -------